|John Broskie's Guide to Tube Circuit Analysis & Design|

 Aikido Cathode-Coupled Amplifier Variation

-If the same 12AU7 & 12AX7 pairing is used, the 12AX7's grid voltage will be much lower, as a result so too must be the feedback ratio, which means higher gain at the output will result.
+If the same 12AU7 & 12AX7 pairing is used, with the 12AU7 triode as the input triode (the left riode in the differential pair), the 12AX7's grid voltage will be much lower, as a result so, too, must be the feedback ratio, which means a higher gain at the output will result.
 This might just be feature in some applications, but for line-stage amplifier use, a better choice would be to use the same medium-mu triode throughout, say two 6CG7, 6SN7, 12AU7, 12BH7, 5687, ECC99 or, even triode-connected EL84 and EL86 tubes.
 Why?
 Using medium-mu triodes will develop a higher grid voltage for both cathode-coupled amplifier triodes, which will allow more feedback to be used, resulting in less gain at the output.

 The two constant-current sources were added to make for the lower cathode-to-grid voltage on the cathode-coupled amplifier input stage, but a negative power supply could be used instead.
 In fact, -12Vdc might prove sufficient.
 I would use the -12V negative power supply to power the cathode-coupled amplifier's tube's heater and give the top two triodes a heater power supply referenced to 140Vdc.
 Yes, two heater power supplies is a pain, but so is exceeding a tube's maximum cathode-to-heater voltage, usually only 100Vdc.